majsdev/learn-aws/aws.md

     These instances work well with distributed file systems and heavyweight data processing applications.

+## Tenancy
+- The default setting is `shared tenancy`, where your instance will run as a virtual machine on a physical server that’s concurrently hosting other instances.
+- `The Dedicated Instance` option ensures that your instance will run on its own dedicated physical server.

+---

 # S3
 Simiple storage service, **Object**-based storage